 The salary range is $79,000-$85,000, depending on experience, and SELC offers an excellent benefits package.
 For more details about our benefits package, please visit our Careers page.

 Applicants to the Glynn D. Key Associate Attorney Fellowship must also submit a statement of interest (no more than one page) in addition to the aforementioned application materials.
-The statement of interest should describe an experience working or volunteering to remedy or prevent an environmental injustice, or otherwise elaborate upon the applicant’s interest in working at the intersection of environmental law and racial justice.
+The statement of interest should describe an experience working or volunteering to amplify the voice and experience of a historically marginalized community and or/to remedy or prevent an environmental injustice.
+How did you meaningfully involve the historically marginalized community and listen to their suggestions in working toward solutions?
+You may also elaborate upon your interest in working at the intersection of environmental law and racial justice.
 If the work included advocacy partnerships, please describe the partners and the community in which you worked or volunteered.
 It may also be personal or academic experiences related to environmental justice as a means to describe interest in environmental justice work.

 SELC is an Equal Opportunity Employer committed to fostering an inclusive workplace environment.
 We are eager to welcome new team members who share this commitment.
 We still have much progress to make, but our goal is to create and maintain a staff that, at every level, reflects the rich racial and cultural diversity of the communities where we work and the clients that we serve.
 Persons of all backgrounds—including people of color, women, people with disabilities, veterans, and LGBTQ candidates—are strongly encouraged to apply.